sahilfaizal01/QuizWiz.com/README.md

 # QuizWiz.com
-This is a custom online quiz app built using HTML, CSS, Javascript, Flask and Firebase
+This is a custom online quiz app built using HTML, CSS, Javascript and Firebase

 # Future Scope
 * Integrate the database